Florida, Carolinas count the cost of Hurricane Ian | Science-Environment

 Over 1.6 million homes and businesses were without power in the Carolinas, Virginia and Florida at 11:00 a.m.
 ET (1500 GMT) on Saturday, according to tracking website PowerOutage.us.
 Both the number of casualties and repair costs remain unclear, but the extent of the damage was becoming apparent as Florida entered its third day after Ian first hit.

-There were at least 23 deaths in Florida attributable to the hurricane, the state's Department of Law Enforcement said on Saturday morning.
-Sixteen of those were aged above 60.
-The eldest was a 92-year-old man, who was found under three feet of water in Lee County.
+There were at least 35 deaths in Florida's Lee County alone that were attributable to the hurricane, the county sheriff's office said in a Facebook Post on Saturday morning.
+Many of the deceased across Florida were elderly citizens, including a 92-year-old man, the Florida Department of Law Enforcement said earlier.
 Thousands of people were still unaccounted for, officials said, but many of them were likely in shelters or without power.

 "Those older homes that just aren't as strong built, they got washed into the sea," Governor Ron DeSantis said on Friday.
 "If you are hunkering down in that, that is something that I think would be very difficult to be survivable."